marifarwi/Soilpunk_joulethief/README.md

 - Secondly, fill the jar with mud so it covers the cathode, keeping the wire out of the container.
 - Mark the wire with tape to identify that its negative. (black = negative)
 - Then hit the container to get all the trapped air bubbles out.
-It is very important to release the air bubbles from the mud.
+It is VERY IMPORTANT to release the air bubbles from the mud.

 #### 3. Making the proton exchange membrane